Approach

 Thoracentesis

-When imaging studies confirm pleural effusion, with or without other pleural abnormalities, thoracentesis should be performed to determine whether the fluid is a transudate or exudate, and to obtain pleural fluid for cytological examination.[47]
-The sensitivity of cytology for mesothelioma is relatively low and often requires further pathological assessment of biopsied tissues.[50]
+A thoracentesis is performed when a patient presents with clinically symptomatic pleural effusion or imaging studies confirm pleural effusion, with or without other pleural abnormalities.
+Important to determine whether the fluid is a transudate or exudate, and to obtain pleural fluid for cytological examination.[47]

 Biopsy